sarikasingh30/Weather-App/README.md

 Show the weather details of that city .

-Show min temp, max temp, wind, clounds, sunrise, sunset etc.
+Show min temp, max temp, wind, clouds, sunrise, sunset etc.

 Used logos or icons while showing the data